 - Mislead, threaten or intimidate;

 - Make promises;

 - Give advice;

 - Lose your temper or patience;

 - Argue or make snide remarks;

 - Reveal the identity of other witnesses;

-- Be embarrassed by silence.
-Give the interviewee time to think and then respond;

-- Ask long, multiple or involved questions;
+- Give the interviewee time to think and then respond; Ask long, multiple or involved questions; Be embarrassed by silence.

 - Lead the witness or put words in their mouth.

+- .

-9.0 ADVISEMENTS OF RIGHTS AND RESPONSIBILITES
+9.0 ADVISEMENTS OF RIGHTS AND RESPONSIBILITIES